 The hard reset process varies depending on the model of iPhone that you have:

-- iPhone 6 or older: Press and hold the power button and Home button at the same time.
+- iPhone SE, 6s, or older: Press and hold the power button and Home button at the same time.
 Let go of both buttons as soon as the Apple logo appears on the display.

-- iPhone 7 & iPhone 8: Simultaneously press and hold the power button and the volume down button until the Apple logo appears on your iPhone’s display.
+- iPhone 7 and 7 Plus: Simultaneously press and hold the power button and the volume down button until the Apple logo appears on your iPhone’s display.
 Watch our iPhone hard reset tutorial on YouTube for additional help.

-- iPhone X: Press the volume up button, then press the volume down button, then press and hold the Side button until the Apple logo appears on the screen.
+- iPhone 8, iPhone X, and newer: Press the volume up button, then press the volume down button, then press and hold the Side button until the Apple logo appears on the screen.
 Watch our iPhone X hard reset YouTube tutorial for more help!